warcade/docs/getting-started/quick-start.md

 webarcade dev
 ```

-Click on the "My Plugin" tab - you should see your "Hello, World!" message!
+You should see your "Hello, World!" message!

 ## Step 7: Add Interactivity